Risk and Culture: An Essay on the Selection of Technical and Environmental Dangers, 92 Yale Law Journal 888 (1983)

 Date of Authorship for this Version

 Elliott, E. Donald, "Risk and Culture: An Essay on the Selection of Technical and Environmental Dangers" (1983).
 Faculty Scholarship Series.
-Paper 2192.
+2192.